mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 **Answer**: Not enough information.

-To understand why, you have to consider the total cost of producing an article, which is given by the formula below:
+To understand why, consider the total cost of producing an article, given by the formula below:

 ```text
 Cost per article = (Freelancer's time writing the article * freelancer's wage) +